 2.10 Withholding Payments and Resolution of Disputes.
 We shall have the right to withhold payments from your Inherited Roth IRA assets if there is any dispute or uncertainty with respect to these assets.
 For example, disputes could arise in a divorce situation, or different individuals could claim that they were entitled to be paid as your beneficiaries.
 This right of ours to withhold payment is expressly authorized until the dispute or uncertainty is settled to our satisfaction by all of the parties.
 At any time, we shall have the right (but not the duty) to request a judicial determination from a Court of law as to ownership of the assets.
-That we have the right to be paid (i.e. deduct) from your Roth IRA assets any fees and expenses including but not limited to legal and accounting fees, whether internal or external, associated with resolving any dispute.
+The Court's determination shall be binding upon us, you and all persons claiming an interest in the assets.
+You expressly authorize and agree that we have the right to be paid (i.e. deduct) from your Roth IRA assets any fees and expenses including but not limited to legal and accounting fees, whether internal or external, associated with resolving any dispute.

 2.10A Legal Claims Against Your Inherited Roth IRA.
 We will attempt to notify you if we are served with any type of legal process which affects or might affect your Inherited Roth IRA.
-The provisions of section 2.10 will apply to this situation except rather than request a judicial determination as to the ownership of the assets there would be a request to determine the validity of the legal process against your Inherited Roth IRA will be responsible for all fees and expenses associated with responding to the legal process claim.
+The provisions of section 2.10 will apply to this situation except rather than request a judicial determination as to the ownership of the assets there would be a request to determine the validity of the legal process against your Inherited Roth IRA assets.
+Your Inherited Roth IRA will be responsible for all fees and expenses associated with responding to the legal process claim.